Breastfeeding While Traveling: What You Need to Know

 Another potential dehydrator is

 .
-If you get sick, it is especially important that you increase your fluid intake.
+If you get sick, it is especially important that you increase your fluid intake or use oral rehydration solutions.
+Continue to breastfeeding your baby as you normally would.

 In the final analysis, traveling with your baby may not be as easy as traveling alone, but with adequate planning and preparation, you can safely show your baby the world.
 Here is a quick checklist of things to do before your trip: